-Studies have shown that, when we have the flu, our slow-wave sleep tends to increase in duration (stage 3 and 4 sleep).
+Studies have shown that slow-wave sleep tends to increase in duration (stage 3 and 4 sleep).
 Our slow-wave sleep is very deep, restorative sleep.
 At the same time, our REM sleep (rapid eye movement) slightly shortens in duration.

 In a review published by Nature, scientists predict that this alteration in our sleep architecture is an adaptive process that helps our bodies access deep, restorative sleep.
 As a result, we can heal faster.